Whitefish Trail Bike Patrol

 We are looking for volunteers to join WT Bike Patrol to act as the eyes and ears of the Whitefish Trail and to assist in medical and mechanical emergencies.
 Patrollers will be offered basic first aid, CPR and basic bike maintenance training.
 Training starts early May with regular patrols until September.

-New in 2016, a Youth Bike Patrol will provide an avenue for youth in the community to be mentored by experienced members of WT Patrol.
-Parents are encouraged to volunteer with their child to form a patrol team.
-Youth Bike Patrol must be 14+ years to mentor with a current member of Bike patrol or 12+ year to patrol with a parent.
+A Youth Bike Patrol will provide an avenue for youth in the community to be mentored by experienced members of WT Patrol.
+Youth Patrollers must sign up with a parent or adult who they will ride with.
 All members of Youth Bike Patrol and parents will be trained in bike maintenance, CPR, and first-aid.
 Use the sign up sheet below to show interest.
 Members of Youth Bike Patrol are encouraged to perform TWO patrol rides per month during the summer.

 BIKE PATROLLER duties: